-Detection of illicit drugs, cancer research and the hunt for rare muscle weakening disease genes are some of WA’s research areas that have been awarded National Health and Medical Research Council (NHMRC) grants for 2021.
+Detection of illicit drugs, novel cancer research, fighting infections in rapid time and hunting for rare muscle weakening disease genes are some of WA’s research areas that have been awarded National Health and Medical Research Council (NHMRC) grants for 2021.

-Four of the eleven NHMRC Ideas Grants awarded to West Australian researchers were associated with the Harry Perkins Institute of Medical Research.
+Four of the eleven NHMRC Ideas Grants awarded to West Australian researchers are associated with the Harry Perkins Institute of Medical Research.

 NHMRC Ideas Grants support innovative research projects that address a specific question or questions and provide opportunities for early and mid-career researchers.